shadyabhi/AutoVPN/README.md

 # AutoVPN

-VPN in my company requires me to enter password as ldap_password and then the OTP.
-This is a solution to entering password automatically and make sure it stays connected at all times.
+Some companies (like mine) require a concatination of ldap password and OTP as password while connecting to VPNs.
+This is a solution to compute VPN password automatically by getting ldap password from keychain and OTP via oathtool.
+As a bonus, it also makes sure that it retries VPN connection if it fails for some reason.

 ## Screenshots